shader-slang/slang/docs/command-line-slangc.md

 -Xgcc -Xlinker --split -X
 ```

+Setting options for tools that aren't used in a Slang compilation has no effect.
+This allows for setting `-X` options specific for all downstream tools on a command line, and they are only used as part of a compilation that needs them.

+NOTE!
+Not all tools that Slang uses downstream make command line argument parsing available.
+Of note `FXC` and `GLSLANG` currently do not have any command line argument passing as part of their integration.

 The `-X` mechanism is also supported by render-test tool.
 In this usage `slang` becomes a downstream tool.
 Thus you can use the DXC option `-Gfa` in a render-test via

 ```
 -Xslang... -Xdxc -Gfa -X.
 ```

-It's also worth noting that setting options for tools that aren't used has no effect.
-This allows for setting `-X` options sepecific for all downstream tools on a command line, and they are only used when a compilation needs them.

 ### Specifying where dlls/shared libraries are loaded from